inodentry/bevy-cookbook/bevy-cookbook.md

 Try the [`bevy_mod_picking` plugin](https://github.com/aevyrie/bevy_mod_picking).

 ## Grabbing the mouse

+**NOTE:** *In the latest git version, Bevy now has an official API for this.
+The code below is now obsolete, but is kept here, because it is still relevant to the release version.*

 To grab the mouse and make it invisible for FPS style games we can use an event to hook into the `winit` api as below.
 Note that this will cause events such as